BitcoinBirr/BitcoinBirr/README.md

 - 💞️ I’m looking to collaborate on open source initatives, particularly digital wallet education.
 - 📫 How to reach me kal@bitcoinbirr.org.

+Telegram
+BitcoinBirr discussion and coordination happens on the Telegram chat platform.

+Download the Telegram app and join the BITCOINBIRR group t.me/bitcoinbirr.

+The companion Telegram channel BITCOINETHIO Library contains high quality materials collected from chat group traffic.

 ![Asset 9](https://user-images.githubusercontent.com/87287532/125218344-600fa600-e288-11eb-956a-9d15511b5558.png)

 Our branding process was simple-- two wallets coming together, reflected in the blocks.
 Our brand guideline PDF and all high resolution JPEGs of the assets will be uploaded here.